JavaScript’s switch statement is one of the few things I find

 that doesn’t use curly braces and you need to remember to

-.
+break for every case.
 Moreover, its performance

 is less than stellar as its control flow is procedural.